 History of Walla Walla University

 Walla Walla University opened as Walla Walla College 126 years ago in what was then a very small town in rural eastern Washington State.
 It was founded on Christian teachings and values as understood and appreciated by the Seventh-day Adventist church.
-Committed to excellence in thought, the university seeks to impart a broad knowledge of the arts, sciences, and professions by careful instruction and open inquiry at both the undergraduate and graduate levels.
-Today Walla Walla University educates about 1900 students on four campuses: its main campus in College Place, Washington, a School of Nursing in Portland, Oregon and Schools of Social Work and Sociology in Missoula and Billings, Montana.
+Committed to excellence in thought, the University seeks to impart a broad knowledge of the arts, sciences, and professions by careful instruction and open inquiry at both the undergraduate and graduate levels.
+Today, Walla Walla University educates about 1750 students with an ethnic diversity of 43% on four campuses: its main campus in College Place, Washington; a School of Nursing in Portland, Oregon and Schools of Social Work and Sociology in Missoula and Billings, Montana.

 The Alford Group has worked with Walla Walla University since 2013, conducting planning and feasibility studies and providing campaign counsel.